lemonhandgrenade/hp-datapack/README.md

 ## How to start

 <details><summary>Wizarding World settings</summary><p>

-If you know your Wizarding World quiz results, you can replicate them in Minecraft by filling out [this](https://lemonhandgrenade.github.io/repos/hp-datapack/) and copying the commands.
+If you know your Wizarding World quiz results, you can replicate them in Minecraft by filling out [this][wizard] and copying the commands.

 The form currently has:
 - Wand